Search

 € 18,00

 KETTING, Herman.
 Leven, werk en rebellie aan boord van Oost-Indiëvaarders (1595-1650).
 Amsterdam, Aksant, 2002.
 Boards.
 With 58 illustrations.
-379 pp. [Boeknr.: 29273 ]
+379 pp. The author uses his anthropologically trained eye to reconstruct life on board during the months-long journey to the east.
+He uses old ship's logs, voyage descriptions, article letters and procedural documents.
+[Boeknr.: 29273 ]

 € 65,00